 How does a highway PSPO work?

-From time to time the Council receives complaints from members of the public whose lives are continually disrupted by anti-social behaviour on public paths and consequently request the gating of the access.
-To establish the extent of the problem the Council are likely to refer the complaints to the Police to establish what crimes and anti-social behaviour has been recorded by them through residents complaints.
+From time to time we receive complaints from members of the public whose lives are continually disrupted by anti-social behaviour on public paths and consequently request the gating of the access.
+To establish the extent of the problem we are likely to refer the complaints to the Police to establish what crimes and anti-social behaviour has been recorded by them through residents complaints.
 Thus, it is essential that all instances are reported to the Police.

-Specifically to highways , including public rights of way, the Council must consider:-
+Specifically to highways , including public rights of way, we must consider:

-If you would like to like to speak to an officer regarding the possibility of a PSPO public right of way order, please phone 01384 815424 or contact Dudley Council Plus on 0300 234 5000.
+If you would like to like to speak to us regarding the possibility of a PSPO public right of way order, please contact Dudley Council Plus.
 Note, gating is normally only practical where the boundaries to the public rights of way are solid features without ways to easily by-pass them.

 This legislation relates to public highway, not private access ways (private access ways may include Council Housing estate paths).
 For details on the latter you are advised to refer to the deeds of the property and, if necessary, the Coventry Land Registry.

-Details of all orders and all proposed making, varying and revocation of orders is kept and maintained by the Council.
+Details of all orders and all proposed making, varying and revocation of orders is kept and maintained by us.
 Details of the Public Rights of Way Orders are available online.

 What if the closure causes me unnecessary inconvenience?

-Local authorities have to be satisfied that residents and members of the public who use the relevant highway would not be inappropriately inconvenienced by its gating, and should be satisfied that alternative routes exist.
+We have to be satisfied that residents and members of the public who use the relevant highway would not be inappropriately inconvenienced by its gating.
+We need to be satisfied that alternative routes exist.
 The health implications of the order have to be considered as gating orders could potentially encourage the use of cars if the alternative routes are too long or lack pedestrianised sections.
 This has to be balanced against the health impacts facing pedestrians from the ongoing crime or anti-social behaviour.

 Further information on crime prevention is available on our Dudley Community Safety Partnership pages.